timghill/GladsGP/README.md

 ```

 This code also depends on a fork of the SEPIA package ([timghill/SEPIA](https://github.com/timghill/SEPIA)) that that can be installed using `pip install -e .`, and simulations are run with the Ice-sheet and Sea-level System Model ([ISSM](https://github.com/ISSMteam/ISSM)).

+Your python environment and installation can be verified by running `test_install.sh`.
+This script should run with no errors and should update several figures in `experiments/synthetic/analysis/figures/`.